 My readers know that I have lately tried on several occasions to highlight the importance of Congress’s power of impeaching, trying and removing Civil officers of the United States, including the President.
 Thanks to Bill Clinton’s sexual foibles, much attention was focused on the Constitution’s provision for impeachment and removal of the President.
-But now our nation is confronted with possible malfeasance on the part of subordinate Civil Officers, that must lead us to consider what the words of the Constitution imply as the ordinary course of events when their high crimes and misdemeanors are in question, including the abuse of their powers to influence and otherwise interfere with the elections by the people.
+But now our nation is confronted with possible malfeasance on the part of subordinate Civil Officers, This must lead us to consider what response the words of the Constitution suggest should be the ordinary course of events when their high crimes and misdemeanors are in question, including the abuse of their powers to influence and otherwise interfere with the elections by the people.

 The Constitution distinguishes between the responsibility of the House and that of the Senate in this regard.
 It simply says that the House has the sole power of impeachment, without further specification of any particulars.
 But when it comes to the Senate’s power to try and convict the accused it sets forth several specifications:

 The Senate shall have the sole Power to try all Impeachments.
 When sitting for that Purpose, they shall be on Oath or Affirmation.
 When the President of the United States is tried, the Chief Justice shall preside: And no Person shall be convicted without the Concurrence of two thirds of the Members present.